 Running a Nextcloud Server installation

 - You have not made any modifications to the Nextcloud Server itself.
 You are of course allowed to make modifications, but then you MUST remove our trademarks as it is no longer Nextcloud.
 Modifications to the Nextcloud Server here are defined as those which would would require you to provide them in source form to any user who asks under the license of the AGPLv3.

 Note that enabling Nextcloud apps from our official app store and the basic configuration of your server are not considered changes or modifications to Nextcloud.
-Disabling or removing apps we ship by default (which includes Talk, Groupware, our updater, our support app, Pictures and others) or adding apps which are not in our app store IS considered a modification of Nextcloud and requires removing of our branding.
+Disabling or removing apps we ship by default (which includes Talk, Groupware, our updater, our support app, Pictures and others) or adding apps which are not in our app store IS considered a modification of Nextcloud and requires complete removing of our branding and marks.